-American militiamen captured Andre on his way to New York City.
-He was 30 years old, a wealthy, London-born Huguenot who had served 10 years in the 7th Royal Fusiliers.
-He’d been captured once before, at Fort Saint-Jean in Quebec and held in Lancaster, Pa.
+American militiamen captured 30-year-old John Andre on his way to New York City.
+A wealthy, London-born Huguenot, he had served 10 years in the 7th Royal Fusiliers.
+The Americans had captured him once before, at Fort Saint-Jean in Quebec, and held him in Lancaster, Pa.

-Andre joined the British occupations of New York and Philadelphia, where he lived in Benjamin Franklin’s house.
+John Andre joined the British occupations of New York and Philadelphia, where he lived in Benjamin Franklin’s house.
 He was a favorite among colonial society as he was a charming conversationalist, a good singer and a talented artist.
 In Philadelphia he had become friendly – and possibly more than friendly – with Peggy Shippen, a Loyalist.
 She later married Benedict Arnold and acted as their go-between.

 Arnold gave him civilian clothes, a fake passport and six papers showing the British how to take West Point.
 Andre hid the papers in his boot.

-In the case of Hale, the Colonists had taken umbrage to his being hanged as a spy.
-They argued that he was acting in a military capacity and deserved better treatment.
-The customs of the time were quite clear, however, and as he was out of uniform when captured, he was given a spy’s sendoff.
+In the case of Hale, the colonists took great umbrage to his execution as a spy by hanging.
+They argued that he acted in a military capacity and deserved better treatment.
+The customs of the time allowed no wiggle room, however.
+As he didn’t wear a uniform when captured, the British gave him a spy’s sendoff.

 Dr. James Thacher, a Continental Army surgeon, gave an eyewitness account of Andre’s last day in his memoir, The American revolution, from the commencement to the disbanding of the American army : given in the form of a daily journal, with the exact dates of all the important events; also a biographical sketch of all the most prominent generals

 “So soon, however, as he perceived that things were in readiness, he stepped quickly into the wagon, and at this moment he appeared to shrink, but instantly elevating his head with firmness he said, “It will be but a momentary pang,” and taking from his pocket two white handkerchiefs, the provost-marshal, with one, loosely pinioned his arms, and with the other, the victim, after taking off his hat and stock, bandaged his own eyes with perfect firmness, which melted the hearts and moistened the cheeks, not only of his servant, but of the throng of spectators.